Most people taking vitamin D3 don’t realise they may need K2 alongside it.

 Why D3 and K2 Work Better Together

-Our Vitamin D3 with K2, Zinc, Boron and MCT Oil combines these nutrients in a single capsule with MCT oil to support absorption, since both D3 and K2 are fat-soluble and absorb significantly better when taken with dietary fat.
+Taking D3 alongside K2 MK-7 addresses this directly: D3 increases calcium availability, K2 ensures it goes where it’s needed.
+Our Vitamin D3 with K2, Zinc, Boron and MCT Oil combines these nutrients in a single capsule with MCT oil, since both are fat-soluble and absorb significantly better when taken with dietary fat.

-Dosage and How to Take Them
+Dosage and How to Take D3 and K2

 Do I need to take K2 with vitamin D3?